ssec/polar2grid/doc/source/grids.rst

 Provided Grids
 ==============

-Polar2Grid allows users to remap to one or more projected grids.
-A grid defines the uniform geographic area that an output image covers.
-Polar2Grid comes with various grids to choose from that should suit most users and their use cases.
-Some grids are provided for specific writers (like AWIPS), but can be used for other writers as well.
+|project| allows users to remap to one or more projected grids.
+A grid
+defines the uniform geographic area that an output image covers. |project|
+comes with various grids to choose from that should suit most users and their use cases.
+Some grids are provided for specific writers (like AWIPS SCMI), but can be used for other writers as well.
 For those cases that the provided grids aren't enough it is possible to create your own custom grids.
 See the :doc:`custom_grids` documentation for help with this.

-Below are descriptions for a few of the grids provided with Polar2Grid.
+Below are descriptions for a few of the grids provided with |project|.
-For information on all of the grids provided by Polar2Grid see the `Grids Configuration File <https://github.com/davidh-ssec/polar2grid/blob/master/py/polar2grid/polar2grid/grids/grids.conf>`_.
+For information on all of the grids provided by |project| see the `Grids Configuration File <https://github.com/davidh-ssec/polar2grid/blob/master/py/polar2grid/polar2grid/grids/grids.conf>`_.

 The grids' projections are defined using PROJ.4.
 Go to